YuriXbr/LeagueClicker/README.md

 > **You can exit right clicking on the icon in  your system tray, and go to `exit`**

 ### **How to modify your configs:**
-1. Go to `C:/LeagueClicker`, then Find config.json.
+1. ~~Go to `C:/LeagueClicker`, then Find config.json.~~
+1. Right-click on the icon on the tray, and go to "settings", there you can modify the coordinates and shortcut keys.
+At the moment (Beta-1.3.2) It is not yet possible to reduce the delay through the settings page, and you still need to access `config.json` in `c:/LeagueClicker`
 2. Update whatever you want, then save the file and restart the app.

 * `__DevComments:` Comments left by the developer for the user.